 The Excel centre in the Docklands hosted the Outdoors Show.
 Having spent the previous dawn in splendid isolation in a snowy New Forest, the Excel centre was a little ‘busy’.
 There were also two other shows on – the boat show and the bike show.

-Outdoor Photography magazine had, for what of a better expression, a good sized booth at the show with seating for about 50/60 people with space around.
+Outdoor Photography magazine had a good sized booth at the show with seating for about 50/60 people with space around.
 I managed to catch a very inspirational talk by Andy Rouse and also had a play with a 12,000 quid 200-400 zoom lens (paired with a 1DX) on the Canon stand.
 You stand there justifying it to yourself…